Is Heat A Type Of Matter

 To understand why heat is not considered a type of matter, it's essential to first define what we mean by "matter" and "heat."
 Matter, in its most basic sense, is anything that has mass and occupies space.
 It exists in various states, such as solid, liquid, gas, and plasma, and is composed of atoms and molecules.
 These particles have intrinsic properties like mass, volume, and chemical composition.

-On the other hand, heat is not a substance with these properties.
+On the flip side, heat is not a substance with these properties.
+In real terms, thermal energy, in turn, is the kinetic energy associated with the random motion of atoms and molecules.
 Instead, heat is a form of energy—specifically, it's the transfer of thermal energy between objects or systems due to a temperature difference.
-Thermal energy, in turn, is the kinetic energy associated with the random motion of atoms and molecules.
 The faster these particles move, the higher the temperature and the more thermal energy they possess.

 Comprehensive Overview